IDT-ITI/SD-VSum/README.md

 [Paper in arxiv](https://arxiv.org/abs/2505.03319) | [S-VideoXum Dataset in Zenodo](https://zenodo.org/records/15349075)

-Section A describes the dataset structure and contents, while Section B details the model implementation and usage.
+Section A describes the S-VideoXum dataset structure and contents, Section B describes the S-NewsVSum, while Section C details the model implementation and usage.

 ## A. S-VideoXum dataset